-4. Carbon pricing regimes with potentially inefficient production
+4. Carbon pricing regimes with potentially socially not optimal production

-In the previous section, we focused on the effects of different carbon pricing regimes in settings in which the production of the emission-free technology is always efficient in t_4 , i.e., the variable costs of abatement are ex-post lower than the marginal environmental damage.
-In this section, we alleviate this assumption and allow for situations in which emission-free production may not be efficient.
+In the previous section, we focused on the effects of different carbon pricing regimes in settings in which the production of the emission-free technology is always socially optimal in t_4 , i.e., the variable costs of abatement are ex-post lower than the marginal environmental damage.
+In this section, we alleviate this assumption and allow for situations in which emission-free production may not be socially optimal.

 4.1.
-Model framework in the presence of risk and inefficient production
+Model framework in the presence of risk and socially not optimal production

-To allow for situations in which the production of the emission-free technology is inefficient, we assume the environmental damage to be normally distributed instead of truncated normally distributed.
-That means there is a positive probability that variable costs exceed the realised damage, i.e. $P(C_V > D) > 0$ (see Figure 6).
-We denote the cumulative distribution and probability density functions of D as $F_D(.)$ and $f_D(.)$.
-To keep investment in abatement ex-ante efficient in all cases, we maintain the assumption that $\mu_D > \mu{C_V}$.
+To allow for situations in which the production of the emission-free technology is welfare reducing, we assume the environmental damage to be normally distributed instead of truncated normally distributed.
+That means there is a positive probability that variable costs exceed the realised damage, i.e. $P(C_V > D) > 0$ (see Figure 6).21 We denote the cumulative distribution and probability density functions of D as $F_D(.)$ and $f_D(.)$.
+To keep investment in abatement ex-ante socially optimal in all cases, we maintain the assumption that $\mu_D > \mu{C_V}$.

-To emphasise the impact of potentially inefficient production on the different carbon pricing regimes, we assume firms to be risk neutral when analysing the problem analytically (section 4.2).
-As the three carbon pricing regimes yield the same outcome in the variable cost risk case if firms are risk neutral (see section 3.3), we focus on the damage risk case.20 Hence, we set $\mu{C_V} = c_v$ with $\sigma{C_V}^2 = 0$ in the following.
+To emphasise the impact of potentially welfare-reducing production on the different carbon pricing regimes, we assume firms to be risk neutral when analysing the problem analytically (section 4.2).
+As the three carbon pricing regimes yield the same outcome in the variable cost risk case if firms are risk neutral (see section 3.3), we focus on the damage risk case.22 Hence, we set $\mu{C_V} = c_v$ with $\sigma{C_V}^2 = 0$ in the following.
 Being risk neutral, firms invest if their expected profits are positive, i.e., $E[\pi(\chi)] > 0$.
-To assess the combined effect of potentially inefficient production and risk aversion, we analyse the model numerically in section 4.3.
+To assess the combined effect of potentially welfare-reducing production and risk aversion, we analyse the model numerically in section 4.3.